The April 2023 issue

 Download from ACM

-This April 2022 issue contains five technical papers and two editorial notes.
+This October 2022 issue contains two technical papers and one editorial note.

 I hope that you will enjoy reading this new issue and welcome comments and suggestions on CCR Online (https://ccronline.sigcomm.org) or by email at ccr-editor at sigcomm.org.